pizza-power/confluenceScraper/README.md

 ## Disclaimer

 - Use at your own risk
-- You may need to alter code for optimal usage
+- You may need to alter code for optimal usage.
+- Code is possibly unfinished in places.

 ## Features